 - Quitting is quitting, giving up, and moving on, so the phenomenon of “quiet quitting” is quite the misnomer.

 My office space consisted of six desks in a corner office, with the vice president of the company on one end facing the four desks–one of which was mine–facing each other.
 My boss, a department head–was at the other end.
 Our hours were 8:40 pm (20 minutes unpaid for “prepare for work” time) until 5 pm.
 I was always there by 8:30 am, leaving very soon after 5:00 pm.
-I was usually one of the first to leave our floor, but due to my office location and elevator’s location, most would not see me come and go.
+I was usually one of the first to leave our floor.
+Due to my office location and the elevator’s location, most would not see me come and go.
 The vice president did, though!

 He was, without a doubt, maybe “working” 4-5 hours from 9-5.
 Yet, when I would leave at 5 pm, he commented every day with something like, “leaving so soon” or “I don’t go home until nine every day.”
-I wanted to tell him if he worked diligently during the day, he could go home sooner at night, but even in my early days in Japan, I knew that social pressure was much more potent than self-determination.
+I wanted to tell him if he worked diligently during the day, he could go home sooner at night.
+Even in my early days in Japan, I knew that social pressure was much more potent than self-determination.
 It was not my place to try to change the work culture.

 Indeed, Japan ranks high for hours worked, but overall, Japanese productivity per hour on an international scale is relatively low, much lower than all G7 countries.
 I always wondered if less focus on time in the office would have two benefits: greater non-work life satisfaction AND higher work productivity.

 In my mind, I did not feel bad about leaving “early.”
 I worked extremely hard during the day.
 I did not take breaks.
 I often ate lunch at my desk.
 It was taxing, creative work, so in my mind, a good eight hours was far more beneficial to the company than a lazy, unproductive 11 hours.
 If we go just by the hours spent in the office, I would guess I could have been accused of “quiet quitting.”